Tariq Kazi

-Tariq Raihan Kazi (তারিক কাজী; born 6 October 2000) is a professional footballer who plays as a defender.
-Born in Finland, he plays for the Bangladesh national team.
+Tariq Raihan Kazi (তারিক রাইহান কাজী; born 6 October 2000) is a professional footballer who plays as a defender.
+Born in Finland, he plays for Paro and the Bangladesh national team.

 During his youth career he was primarily used as a right wing-back, who could also be deployed as a right back, later on he was transitioned into a center back by coach Óscar Bruzón.

-Kazi is the second Bangladeshi descent footballer to represent Bangladesh internationally after Danish-born Jamal Bhuyan.
+Kazi is the second non-resident Bangladeshi footballer to represent Bangladesh internationally after Danish-born Jamal Bhuyan.
 He represented Finland at U17 and U19 levels internationally, before switching national sides.
 He also made an appearance in the UEFA Europa League for Ilves.

 Club career

 Ilves

 Kazi began his career with Ilves, making his Veikkausliiga debut for the club in June 2018 as a substitute in a 3–1 loss to KuPS.
-On 19 July 2018, Kazi became the first ever Bangladeshi to play in a Europa League match.
+On 19 July 2018, Kazi became the first ever Bangladeshi footballer to play in a Europa League match.
 He came on as a substitute in the 76th minute for Jani Tanska, as Ilves defeated Bulgarian club PFC Slavia Sofia 2–1.

-Tariq spent the 2018–19 season on loan at Swedish club HJS Akatemia who played in the Kakkonen which was the third level in the league system of Finnish football.
+Tariq spent the 2018–19 season on loan at Finnish club HJS Akatemia who played in the Kakkonen, which was the third level in the league system of Finnish football.
 During the season Tariq managed to make 8 appearances for the club.